 Since the back part of the cattle contains other cuts of meat and organs, the tri-tip is compressed in between.

-So it is relatively easy to say that it is smaller than the brisket.
+So when it comes to the size between the tri tip versus brisket, it is relatively easy to say that it is smaller than the brisket.

 A regular tri-tip cut of meat will weigh around 3 to 4 pounds.